davidavdav/NamedArrays.jl/README.md

 }
 ```

 but the inner constructor actually expects `NTuple`s for `names` and `dimnames`, which more easily allows somewhat stricter typechecking.
 This is sometimes a bit annoying, if you want to initialize a new NamedArray from known `names` and `dimnames`.
-You can use the expression `tuple(Vector)...` for that.
+You can use the expression `tuple(Vector...)` for that.